 As with the rest of the labor market, there’s also an historic glut of openings to fill in the California Legislature and in Congress.
 Throw in the two decisions for one U.S. Senate seat (we’ll explain) and four for the Board of Equalization (whatever that is) — and you have your work cut out for you.

 Our 2022 California voter guide is here to help.
-Check back on June 7 and after to see who you picked.

 Key election dates

 Last day to register to vote online or by mail.

 Polls are open, 7 a.m. to 8 p.m.
 Also, the last day to vote by mail.*